-“The Democrats will print money wildly causing the dollar to crash, causing hyper-inflation which will put the market into a tailspin not seen since 1922”.
-This mantra is being spun by the mainstream media.
-Since the election I have gotten a number of calls from clients concerned about the echoes of a 1922 Weimar Germany happening in the U.S. This is everyone’s favorite hyperinflation proxy because it happened in a developed economy and people ended up pushing around wheel barrels full of worthless cash.
+A mantra being spun by the mainstream media is that, “The Democrats will print money wildly causing the dollar to crash, causing hyper-inflation which will put the market into a tailspin not seen since 1922”.
+Since the election, I have gotten a number of calls from clients concerned about the echoes of a 1922 Weimar Germany happening in the U.S. This is everyone’s favorite hyperinflation proxy because it happened in a developed economy and people ended up pushing around wheel barrels full of worthless cash.

 The Best-Looking Horse in the Glue Factory

-These levels of debt are alarming until you examine the debt levels of Japan which sits over 256% debt to GDP.
-Japan doesn’t have runaway inflation and their currency is one of the strongest in the world.
+These levels of debt are alarming until you examine the debt levels of Japan which sits at over 256% debt to GDP.
+Japan doesn’t have runaway inflation and its currency is one of the strongest in the world.

 The Question that must be asked is, if the global economy loses confidence in the US economy i.e. the S&P 500 (the strongest economic engine on the planet), where will money flow?
 China, a totalitarian state, no. Russia, which has an economy similar to Connecticut, I think not.
 The European Union with its problems with Brexit, not happening.

-The Global Money masters are going to put their money where its the safest, the US dollar.
-The US dollars is backed buy the full faith and obligation of the United States of America including but not limited to its military power, the Petro dollar (a majority of Oil is still priced in dollars) and an economic engine that you would not want to step infront of.
+The Global Money masters are going to put their money where it’s the safest, the US dollar.
+The US dollar is backed by the full faith and obligation of the United States of America including but not limited to its military power, the Petrodollar (a majority of Oil is still priced in dollars), and an economic engine that you would not want to step infront of.

 IPS Strategic Capital is a Quant firm that builds hedging solutions for corporations, endowments, pensions, advisors, and individual clients.
 For other hedging strategies or custom hedging solutions please contact IPS Strategic Capital (Investps.com) at 303-697-3174